revanth102938/auction1/README.md

-# AuctionMainDev
+# AuctionIt

-AuctionMainDev is a comprehensive web application designed to streamline the process of conducting online auctions.
+AuctionIt is a comprehensive web application designed to streamline the process of conducting online auctions.
 The platform provides a secure and user-friendly environment where individuals and businesses can list items for auction, place bids in real time, and manage transactions efficiently.

 ## Project Overview

-AuctionMainDev supports both buyers and sellers with a range of features:
+AuctionIt supports both buyers and sellers with a range of features:

 - **User Registration and Authentication:** Users can create accounts, log in securely, and manage their profiles.
 Authentication ensures that only authorized users can participate in auctions.
 - **Listing Creation and Management:** Sellers can easily create new auction listings, upload item images, set starting prices, and define auction durations.
 Listings can be edited or removed as needed.